NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-the-dotnet-cli.md

 ```

 > [!Important]
-> The package identifier must be unique across nuget.org or other host.
+> The package identifier must be unique across nuget.org and other package sources.
 Publishing makes the package publicly visible, so if you use the example AppLogger library or other test library, use a unique name that includes `Sample` or `Test`.

 You can add any optional properties described in [NuGet metadata properties](/dotnet/core/tools/csproj#nuget-metadata-properties).